charles66820/inriaStage2023/uinter.md

 ### Syscalls details

-1. `uintr_register_handler(handler, flags)`: use by a receiver to setup the given handler function as uinter handler. ~~The flag allow to identify the handler registration...~~ TODO: more detail for status and flags.
+1. `uintr_register_handler(handler, flags)`: use by a receiver thread to setup the given handler function as uinter handler.
+This registration is not inherited for across forks or additional threads are created. ~~The flag allow to identify the handler registration...~~ TODO: more detail for status and flags.
 2. `uintr_unregister_handler(flags)`: use by a receiver to unregister the handler. ~~To identify the handler the syscall use the same flags use for registration.~~ TODO: more detail for status and flags.
 3. `uintr_vector_fd(vector, flags)`: use by a receiver thread to get a file descriptor (uvec_fd) linked to one of its vectors.
 This registers the vector as used.
 TODO: more detail for status and flags.
   <br>- We can create one `uvec_fd` for each 64 vector in vectors space.